 The production of cement releases greenhouse gas emissions both directly and indirectly: the heating of limestone releases CO2 directly, while the burning of fossil fuels to heat the kiln indirectly results in CO2 emissions.

 The direct emissions of cement occur through a chemical process called calcination.
 Calcination occurs when limestone, which is made of calcium carbonate, is heated, breaking down into calcium oxide and CO2.
-This process accounts for ~50% of all emissions from cement production.
+This process accounts for ~50 percent of all emissions from cement production.

 Indirect emissions are produced by burning fossil fuels to heat the kiln.
 Kilns are usually heated by coal, natural gas, or oil, and the combustion of these fuels produces additional CO2 emissions, just as they would in producing electricity.
-This represents around 40% of cement emissions.
-Finally, the electricity used to power additional plant machinery, and the final transportation of cement, represents another source of indirect emissions and account for 5-10% of the industry’s emissions.
+This represents around 40 percent of cement emissions.
+Finally, the electricity used to power additional plant machinery, and the final transportation of cement, represents another source of indirect emissions and account for 5-10 percent of the industry’s emissions.

 Opportunities to Mitigate

 Reducing emissions from the calcination process means looking to a material other than limestone.
 Blended cement replaces some of the limestone-based clinker with other materials, primarily coal fly ash and blast furnace slag.
-Blended cement could reduce CO2 emissions by as much as 20%, but widespread use of blended cement is limited by other environmental regulations (these substitutes can contain toxic heavy metals); the limited availability of substitute material; and some building code restrictions (blended cement can take longer to set).
+It could reduce CO2 emissions by as much as 20 percent, but its widespread use is limited by other environmental regulations (these substitutes can contain toxic heavy metals); the limited availability of substitute material; and some building code restrictions (blended cement can take longer to set).

 Finally, CO2 emissions can be captured after they are produced through carbon capture and storage (CCS).
 In addition to traditional CCS methods, which are already employed in some power plants, concrete producers can actually use their own product as a sink for CO2.
 Through the process of accelerated carbonation, CO2 penetrates concrete and reacts with calcium hydroxide in the presence of water to form calcium carbonate; the result is stable, long-term CO2 storage.
 As a mitigation technology, accelerated carbonation can be achieved by exposing freshly mixed concrete to flue gases with high CO2 concentrations.

-Adapted from a factsheet on cement published in the GNCS Factsheet Series, available here.
+Adapted from a factsheet published in the GNCS Factsheet Series, available here.